Five Year 6 & 7 students have recently been invited to compete at the National Finals of the Future Problem Solving Program.

-Team leader Maya Brown said a problem was identified after the team carried out a recycling audit on the school bins.
+Team leader Maya said a problem was identified after the team carried out a recycling audit on the school bins.

 “We currently cannot access the Sunshine Coast Council recycling program as our litter would contaminate their recycling,” team leader Maya said.